scalameter/scalameter.github.com/home/gettingstarted/sbt.md

         logBuffered := false

+Latest sbt versions run tests in parallel by default.
+If there are multiple regression tests in project, than they will be executed in parallel during `sbt test`, potentially making results useless.

+To disable this behaviour:

+    parallelExecution in Test := false

+should be included in build configuration.

 And voila -- you should be able to run ScalaMeter from the SBT shell now.

 To run all the tests: